-Although the smaller code base is a massive advantage (as the attack surface is very small), it also introduces some limitations, as discussed below.
+Although the smaller codebase is a massive advantage (as the attack surface is very small), it also introduces some limitations, as discussed below.

 VPNs often suffer speed limitations for various reasons.
 WireGuard has been designed to offer significant improvements in VPN speed.

-As WireGuard was primarily designed for Linux and it uses a combination of high-speed cryptographic primitives, it ensures that secure networking can be done at very high speeds.
+As WireGuard was primarily designed for Linux and uses a combination of high-speed cryptographic primitives, it ensures that secure tunneling can be done at very high speeds.
 It is suitable for fully loaded backbone routers and small embedded devices like smartphones.
 It uses low CPU resources compared to other VPN protocols (e.g., OpenVPN).

 Ease of use across platforms